wandyezj/wandyezj.github.io/docs/_drafts/story-game-cocktails-revised.md

 - College Party
 - Coronation
 - Ball
+- Bachelor / Bachelorette Party
+- Retirement Party
+- Baby Shower
+- Holiday Office Party
+- Halloween Party
+- 4th of July Cookout
+- Block Party
+- Gallery Showing
+- After Party of High School Theater Production
+- Slumber Party

 What is this party like? vibes?

-- Formal, Small Gathering
+Is it a formal occasion?
+Is it a gathering of friends?

+### Setting

-What is the setting?
+What is our setting?

 - Real world
 - Sci Fi
 - Fantasy
 - Medieval

-### Location

-Where is the party?

-Describe the Location.
-Everyone describe one detail about the location.
-Do it again.

-House?
-Ballroom?

-### Events and Activities

-Everyone Describe one event or activity or object that takes place at the party.

-Is the activity planned or something that just happens?

 ### Host

 Who is hosting?
+Who is throwing the party?

 - Name
 - Age
 - Pronouns
 - What do they look like?

+### Location

+Where is the party?

+Our party could take place at our parents house, or a space yachts grand ballroom.

+Decide on the location together.

+Describe the Location.
+Everyone, in any order, describe one detail about the location.

+### Preparation

+How is the location prepared for the party?

+Everyone, in any order, describe one detail of how the location is prepared for the party.

+What events or activities take place at the party?

+Everyone, in any order, describe an event, or activity that takes place at the party.

+Is the event or activity planned or something that just happens?

 ### Invitations

 How many guests are there?

 How are guests invited?

-Describe the invitation.

-Is it a letter?
+Is it a formal letter?
 A text message?
+A sign outside?

+Describe the invitation together.

 ## Guests

 Create a list of character concepts.
-People who might be invited, might show up, might be at the party.
+People who might be invited, might show up, or might be at the party.

+Everyone, in any order, add one character concept of someone who might be at the party.
+Do it again.

 ## Create your character

-- Name
-- Age
-- Pronouns
-- What do they look like?
+Create the character concept you will play at the party.

+Describe their concept, looks, name, age, and pronouns.

+When you are done, share your character with everyone else though a brief vignette of your character finding out about the party.
+How does your character find out about the party?
+Where are they?
+How do they feel about the party?

+### Bonds

+Once everyone has shared their character, create bonds with the characters on your left and right.

+In any order, give a brief vignette of your character that highlights how your character feels about the characters on their right and left.

+- __Hope Left__ Why does your character _hope_ the character to your left is at the party?
+- __Dread Right__ Why does your character _dread_ the character to your right being at the party?

 ## Action

+The action at the party will take place in rounds.
+Any player can start.
+Play then proceeds to the right

+    - Rounds
+    - Enter
+    - Encounter
+    - Exit
+    - Epilog